 - MS-MLPA cannot detect any changes that lie outside the target sequence of the probes and will not detect copy number neutral inversions or translocations.
 Even when MS-MLPA did not detect any aberrations, the possibility remains that biological changes in that gene or chromosomal region do exist but remain undetected. - Sequence changes (e.g. SNVs, point mutations) in the target sequence detected by a probe can cause false positive results.
-Mutations/SNVs (even when >20 nt from the probe ligation site) can reduce the probe signal by preventing ligation of the probe oligonucleotides or by destabilising the binding of a probe oligonucleotide to the sample DNA. - An MS-MLPA probe targets a single specific Hhal site in a CpG island; if methylation is absent for a particular CpG-site, this does not necessarily mean that the whole CpG island is unmethylated! - Rare cases are known in which apparent methylation as detected by an MS-MLPA probe proved to be due to a sequence change in or very near the Hhal site.
+Mutations/SNVs (even when >20 nt from the probe ligation site) can reduce the probe signal by preventing ligation of the probe oligonucleotides or by destabilising the binding of a probe oligonucleotide to the sample DNA. - A methylation-specific probe targets a single specific Hhal site in a CpG island; if methylation is absent for a particular CpG-site, this does not necessarily mean that the whole CpG island is unmethylated! - Rare cases are known in which apparent methylation as detected by a methylation-specific probe proved to be due to a sequence change in or very near the Hhal site. - No discrimination between uniparental disomy and imprinting defects can be made with this probemix.
+For this, it is necessary to perform microsatellite analysis in the patient and parents.